jonnatasilva/token-example/README.md

-# Authorizartion and resource server implementations example
+# Authorizartion server implementation

-This project is a simple application that implement token authorization.
+This project implements some concepts of OAuth2 protocol.

+There are two main projects:

+  - Authorization-server: It generates and checks token authorization.
+By default the token transmitted is using the JWT pattern.
+  - Resource-server: It exposes a resource used by some clients.
+To check the token the resource server sends a request to authorization server using the remote token service approach.

 Project structure:
-  - token-example - project used to hold the sub-projects envolved on this example:
+  - token-example: project used to hold the sub-projects envolved on this example:

-    - authorization-server - application designed to hold authentication and authorization functionalities using OAuth2 protocol.
+    - authorization-server: application designed to hold authentication and authorization functionalities.

-      The authorization-server enables an in memory user with the following credentials configuration:
-        - username: jhon
-        - password: 123
-        - role: USER

-      The authorization token used by the client to acesss the resource server is transmitted using the JWT pattern, but is possible to use JDBC token changing the <spring.profiles.active property> from 'jwtTokenStore' to 'jbdcTokenStore'.

-    - resource-server: resource server that exposes a simple resource if the token sent by client is authorizated by authorization-server.
-The token checking is requested to authorization-server using the remote  token service approach.
+    - resource-server: application exposes a simple resource if the token sent by client is authorizated.

-Requiremts:
+Requirements:
   - jdk8
   - gradle 5.0